lingtalfi/Light_DeveloperWizard/personal/mydoc/pages/task-details.md

 Executes the lka generator config file for the planet, using the [Light_Kit_Admin_Generator plugin](https://github.com/lingtalfi/Light_Kit_Admin_Generator).

+If the [create file](https://github.com/lingtalfi/TheBar/blob/master/discussions/create-file.md) was found, the following actions will also be performed:

-We also create the extra files required to make the plugin work.
+- create the extra files (i.e. not created already by the lka generator) required to make the plugin work
-We also bind (if possible) the origin planet permissions to the Light_Kit_Admin.admin/user permission groups, as recommended in the [lka permissions documentation](https://github.com/lingtalfi/Light_Kit_Admin/blob/master/doc/pages/permissions.md#plugin-authors-the-light_kit_admin-permission-philosophy).
+- bind (if possible) the origin planet permissions to the Light_Kit_Admin.admin/user permission groups, as recommended in the [lka permissions documentation](https://github.com/lingtalfi/Light_Kit_Admin/blob/master/doc/pages/permissions.md#plugin-authors-the-light_kit_admin-permission-philosophy)

-We also add the necessary hooks in the service config file, depending on the lka generator config.
+- add the necessary hooks in the service config file, depending on the lka generator config